niteshraj2310/Agroforestry/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## I went to the doctor today and he told me I had type A blood but it was a type O.